 Geospatial Infrastructure Development

-Working in cooperation with the Afghanistan Geological Survey (AGS), Afghanistan Ministry of Mines and Industries (MMI), and Afghanistan Geology and Cartography Head Office (AGCHO), participants in USGS’ Geospatial Infrastructure Development Project have collected, compiled, and digitized existing geologic, topographic and remote sensing data and used them to produce geologic, cartographic, and satellite image map sets of the entire country.
-They have worked with Afghan partners to develop in-country expertise in various types of mapping, and have also initiated work on a national spatial data infrastructure (NSDI) for Afghanistan.
+Working with the Afghanistan Geological Survey (AGS), Afghanistan Ministry of Mines and Petroleum (MoMP), and Afghanistan Geology and Cartography Head Office (AGCHO), project participants collected, compiled, and digitized existing geologic, topographic, and remote sensing data and used them to produce geologic, cartographic, and satellite image map sets of the entire country.
+They also trained Afghan partners in various mapping techniques, and initiated work on a national spatial data infrastructure (NSDI) for Afghanistan.

-For a list of all USGS Geospatial Infrastructure Project publications, go here.
+A list of all USGS Geospatial Infrastructure Project publications is available here.